Charmaine Sheh: Career

 Sheh returned to the small screen in 2014, playing the undercover cop Ting Siu Ka (丁小嘉) in Line Walker, earning critical acclaim.
 Her on-screen partnership with Raymond Lam was also favoured by viewers.
 She received eleven awards with her role in Line Walker, including Best Actress and Favourite TV Character at TVB 48th Anniversary Awards, TVB Star Awards Malaysia 2014 and Singapore StarHub TVB Awards 2014, which broke the record of receiving the most awards with a single role in TVB.

-Sheh is the third actress to win Best Actress twice (tied with Liza Wang and Sheren Tang) and her third time to win "My Favourite Female Character" at the TVB Anniversary Awards.

 In 2018, Sheh was highly praise for her profound portrayal of Hoifa-Nara Shushen (嫻妃) in the Chinese period drama Story of Yanxi Palace.
 For this role, she was nominated for Best Supporting Actress at the 24th Huading Awards and garnered international fame.

 She gained some controversy in 2019 when she was seen liking a post on Instagram related to the support of the 2019 Hong Kong protests.
 This garnered extreme backlash from Chinese citizens calling for her to be banned from the Chinese entertainment industry but she was quick to retract the like and publicly stated that she did not know the context of the photo thinking it was just a nice photograph taken by a known photographer and was extremely shocked when she found out.
 The statement in turn angered some Hong Kong citizens.

 In 2020, Sheh starred in Winter Begonia as the wife of Cheng Fengtai.
-Sheh portrays Xiao Hunian in the 2020 drama series The Legend of Xiao Chuo.
+She portrayed Xiao Hunian in the 2020 drama series The Legend of Xiao Chuo.

+In 2023, Sheh portrayed the ambitious and scheming anchorwoman Man Wai-sum (文慧心) in The Queen of News, again earning critical acclaim.
+She won the TVB Anniversary Award for Best Actress, Malaysia’s Favourite Actress and Greater Bay Area’s Favourite Actress.